 - Owners have the right to develop their property – but neighbors have the right to peace and tranquility.

 Balancing those rights can be tricky.
-That’s why it’s important, no matter which side of the issue you’re on, to have an experienced attorney working for you.
+That’s why it’s important to have an experienced government law attorney working for you.
 One who’s familiar, not only with the law, but with how governments operate.

-At Burnette Shutt & McDaniel, our attorneys have the skills and know-how to help you find the solution that makes the most sense in terms of time, money and balancing the rights of both sides.
-Though many matters can be resolved short of a lawsuit, we don’t shy away from a battle.
+Kathleen has the skills and know-how to help you find the solution that makes the most sense.
+She considers time, money and balancing the rights of both sides when recommending a course of action.
+Though many matters can be resolved without a lawsuit, we don’t shy away from a battle.
 We’re all skilled litigators, too.

-In addition to issues such as eminent domain, condemnation and land use, we represent clients in public access issues under the Freedom of Information Act.
+In addition to issues such as eminent domain, condemnation and land use, we represent clients in issues under the Freedom of Information Act.
 Government information is your information.
-If you are refused access to documents or data, we will fight to help you get it.
+If an agency won’t release documents or data, we will fight to help you get it.

-We also represent local government agencies that need to acquire private land for public projects or that want to grow through annexation.
+We also represent local government agencies.
+We can help them acquire private land for public projects or grow through annexation.